ricardoaponte/sensiblejs/README.md

     <button s-if="name.length > 0">Create record</button>
 </form>
 ```
-In the example above we added the v-if directive with the expression
+In the example above we added the s-if directive with the expression
-`name.length > 0` meaning that the button will be visible if the length of the variable name
+`name.length > 0` meaning the button will be visible if the length of the variable name
 is larger than zero.

 Furthermore, you can dynamically specify css properties to sense variables value changes.
-Let's say
-that you want to make the background color of the name field to green once it reached at least 5 characters.
+Let's say that you want to make the background color of the name field to green once it reached at least five characters.

 To accomplish this you need to use the `s-css` directive.
 ```
 <form>